-Central Maryland Correctional Facility
+Central Maryland Correctional Facility (Sykesville, MD)

 On May 14, 2009 the TRF Second Chances Farm at Central Maryland Correctional Facility opened their barn doors to receive its first three retired/rescued thoroughbred race horses.
 This unique program is possible because of a partnership between DPSCS and the Thoroughbred Retirement Foundation (TRF).